Get 40% Off Storewide at Joann Fabrics' Going Out of Business Sale

 Fiber artists can take home some serious yarn hauls this month by shopping Joann’s sale and clearance section.
 Here are some of the best deals on yarn, needles, hooks, and other essentials.

-Whether you need to restock on thread and scissors or you’re overdue for a sewing machine upgrade, you can find some major doorbuster deals on Joann’s website right now.
+Whether you need to restock on thread and scissors or you’re overdue for a sewing machine upgrade, you can find some major doorbuster deals during Joann's going out of business sale.
 Shop Joann’s sales on sewing supplies or sewing machines yourself or check out some of our favorite deals below.

-Top Presidents’ Day deals on Joann's art supplies
+Top going out of business deals on Joann's art supplies

 Related content